kushgarg132/Bank_Management_System/README.md

 2. MySql

 How To Use It:-
-Step 1:- Create database name BankLogin in MySql :- "Create Database BankLogin".
-Step 2:- Use That Database :- "Use BankLogin"
-Step 3:- Create Table Named Details :- (Create Table Details(Name(20),Mobile_No Double,Email_Id varchar(30),Password varchar(30),Balance double);
-Step 4:- Open Project in Netbeans and change mysql_password to your MySql password.
+Step 1:- Change mysql_password to your MySql Password in mysql_setup class.
+Step 2:- Run mysql_setup class.

+For Executing:-
-Step 5:- Run Frame login.
+Step 3:- Run Frame login.